Identifying Markov chain models from time-to-event data: an algebraic approach: Inverse problem

 where $k_{2N-1} = Q_{N,N+1}$.

-The solution of the inverse problem is the solution of the system formed by \eqref{vieta} and \eqref{evectors}.
-When this solution exists, the transition rates $\vect{k}$ can be expressed as functions of the survival function parameters $\lambda_i$ and $A_i$ for $1\leq i \leq N$.
+The inverse problem is defined by the system of $2N-1$ equations formed by \eqref{vieta} and \eqref{evectors}.
+When this system has solutions, the transition rates $\vect{k}$ can be expressed as functions of the survival function parameters $\lambda_i$ and $A_i$, $1\leq i \leq N$.